Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Proposed Method

 In contrast to general object recognition tasks focusing on distinguishing between different classes, handwritten signature verification requires discriminating between positive examples (i.e., genuine signatures) and their corresponding negative examples (i.e., skilled forgeries) within each writer.
 The challenge lies in the presence of potentially high intra-writer variability in genuine signatures and high inter-writer similarity between genuine and forged signatures.
 This implies that the distances between most genuine-genuine pairs may be large, while the distances between genuine-forged pairs tend to be small.
 Using only one positive example in each update is insufficient for considering the distances of multiple positive examples, thus failing to address the intra-writer distance variation effectively.
 Similarly, relying on a single negative example in each update does not adequately account for the inter-writer similarity between a positive example and the remaining negative examples.

-To address the challenges in handwritten signature verification, we propose a tuplet-based metric learning loss function called the co-tuplet loss.
-The co-tuplet loss combines the property of tuplet-based loss functions, allowing for the inclusion of multiple negative examples to learn an appropriate distance metric between genuine and forged signatures.
-Additionally, it employs multiple positive examples, enabling the model to learn the relationship between genuine signatures within each writer, which was previously missing in tuplet-based loss functions \cite{RN17, RN36}.
+To address the challenges in handwritten signature verification, we propose a new tuplet-based metric learning loss called the co-tuplet loss.
+It combines the property of tuplet-based loss functions, allowing for the inclusion of multiple negative examples to learn an appropriate distance metric between genuine and forged signatures.
+Additionally, it employs multiple positive examples, enabling the model to learn the relationship between genuine signatures within each writer, which was previously missing in tuplet-based loss functions \cite{RN16, RN31}.